What is a Long-Term Care Rider?

 Life Insurance Agent

 A long-term care rider is an attachment to a life insurance policy that allows you to access part of the death benefit while you're still alive and in need of long-term care.
-It is a form of accelerated death benefit.
+It is a form of an accelerated death benefit.
 You can use the money for a temporary or a permanent condition, as long as they are recommended by a healthcare practitioner.

 - Long-term care riders are an add-on feature to life insurance policies.